mercadopago/devsite-docs/guides/changelog/current-year.en.md

 > CHANGELOG
 >
-> Nueva versión SDK .NET
+> New version of SDK .NET
 >
-> NEW_VERSION: NUEVA VERSIÓN
+> NEW_VERSION: NEW VERSION
 >
 > PRODUCT: SDK .NET

-We have released a new version of SDK .NET 1.8.
+We have released a new version of SDK .NET 1.8.0.

 > GIT
 >